HubReb/examing_socialsent_lexica/README.md

 Fowles Mallows Metric.
 The corresponding graphs are then stored in the graphs folder.
 You can use the following arguments for the script:
 * c: number of cluster, the algorithm will evaluate all results starting at the specified number
 * c\_end: last number of clusters to be evaluated e.g: using -c 5 and -c\_end results in the evaluation of the results using 5, 6, 7, 8, 9 and 10 clusters
+* s: source file, this is where your clustering results have to be stored

 A typical call is
 > `python3 evaluate_auto.py -c 10 -c_end 100 -s normal_sentimens'